Nonnegative Hermitian vector bundles and Chern numbers: The third application

-We can now give our third application, which relates $\text{Aut}_0(M)=\{0\}$, all the Chern numbers, $\kappa(M)$ and torus bundle structure in a more explicit manner and particularly improves Corollary \ref{structureresult2}. \begin{theorem} Suppose $M^n$ is a compact connected complex manifold holomorphically immersed into some complex torus, or equivalently, $M^n$ is a compact connected K\"{a}hler manifold with globally generated holomorphic cotangent bundle.
-Then the following four conditions are equivalent: \begin{enumerate} \item $\text{Aut}_0(M)=\{0\}$, \item all the signed Chern numbers of $M$ are strictly positive, \item the Kodaira dimension $\kappa(M)=n$, i.e., $M$ is of general type, \item $M$ cannot be realized as a total space of some nontrivial torus bundle,\\
+We can now give our third application, which relates $\text{Aut}_0(M)$, all the Chern numbers of $M$, the Kodaira dimension $\kappa(M)$, the canonical line bundle $K_M$, and its torus bundle structure and particularly improves various results summarized in Theorem \ref{structureresult2}. \begin{theorem} Suppose $M^n$ is a compact connected complex manifold holomorphically immersed into some complex torus, or equivalently, $M^n$ is a compact connected K\"{a}hler manifold with globally generated holomorphic cotangent bundle.
+Then the following six conditions are equivalent: \begin{enumerate} \item $\text{Aut}_0(M)=\{0\}$, \item all the signed Chern numbers $(-1)^nc_{\lambda}[M]$ are strictly positive, \item $M$ is of general type, \item the canonical line bundle $K_M$ is ample, \item the signed Todd genus is positive: $(-1)^n\text{td}(M)>0$, \item $M$ cannot be realized as a total space of some nontrivial torus bundle;\\